laurenmarar/DisasterResponse/README.md

 - Deploys the model to a Flask web app
 - Visualizes the data with Plotly

+Steps to run app from your local machine:
+1. Run the ETL and Machine Learning Pipelines:
+   - In the terminal, navigate to the repository's main directory, `../DisasterResponse`, and run the following:
+   - `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
+   - `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+2. To launch the web ap:
+   - Navigate to the `../DisasterResponse/App` subfolder
+   - Run `python run.py`
-You can run these scripts on your local machine and access the web app via http://localhost:3001
+   - Access the web app via http://localhost:3001